ruffrey/nurtrace/docs/sleep.md

 There are several stages of sleep.
 Each is associated with different wave oscillations.
 Consolidation is different during different stages.

 SWS seems to be where declarative memory is moved to long term or consolidated.
 REM seems to be similar but for procedural memory.

+Axons may be more or less likely to grow based on the presence of certain receptors.

+Axons start in a growth stage, with a growth cone on the end, then upon reaching their target, matures into an efficient terminal.

+Chemoattraction by neurons or intracellar devices probably creates gradients of attractive and repulsive forces that guide growing axons.